pichuzevil/Power-BI-projects/README.md

 Project 1 is about car casualties in the UK (2021-2022).

-Project 2 is about a professional survey
+Project 2 is about a professional survey.

-(You can download the file to see the results)
+(You can download the file to see the final dashboards).